WillYallop/simpleforms-documentation/content/demo/password-strength.md

 ## Limitations

-Please keep in mind this feature is limited to one strength indicator per form, and only works on the password_sf verification method.
+Please keep in mind this feature is limited to one strength indicator per form, and only works on the password_sf validation method.
 Also a weak password will also fail, this is intentional, however if people would like the option to make it passable then please let us know by contact the [author](https://williamyallop.com/contact)!